mfindrik/complex_problems/README.md

 # complex_problems
-This repository contains code for solving complex computational problems
+This repository contains pieces of codes for solving some complex computational problems.

+## Introduction

 Ever since computers are invented people started using it to solve different types of problems by writing algorithms (programs) that can efficently produce a solution for a given problem.
 A classical example are algorithms for sorting an array of numbers